Ephigenia/mite-cli/README.md

 The following formats are supported:

 - csv (comma-seperated)
-- json
+- json, *ignores ansi-colors & table headers*
 - md (markdown)
 - table (cli-table)
-- text (line-seperated)
+- text (line-seperated), *doesn’t show table headers*
 - tsv (tab-separated)

-There are alternative output formats which may be useful when you automatically process the results such as `csv` or `text`
+There are alternative output formats which may be useful when you automatically process the results such as `json`, `csv`, `text`:

     mite list last_week --format=csv --columns=user,id